Wickwood-LLC/present-docs/docs/background-audio-guide/index.md

   <figcaption>Audio Sync Studio</figcaption>
 </figure>

-You have presentation preview on top and visualized audio track on the bottom.
+You will have a presentation preview on top and visualized audio track on the bottom.
 The audio track is divided into regions.
 Each region corresponds to a slide or a fragment or transition in the presentation.

 #### Adjust the Duration of Slides and Fragments